emissary-ingress/emissary/reference/ambassador-with-aws.md

   * Supports L4 only
   * Cannot perform SSL/TLS offload

 In Kubernetes, when using the AWS integration and a service of type `LoadBalancer`, the only types of load balancers that can be created are ELBs and NLBs.
-When `aws-load-balancer-backend-protocol` is set to `tcp`, AWS will create a L4 ELB.
-When `aws-load-balancer-backend-protocol` is set to `http`, AWS will create a L7 ELB.
+When `aws-load-balancer-backend-protocol` is set to `tcp`, AWS will create an L4 ELB.
+When `aws-load-balancer-backend-protocol` is set to `http`, AWS will create an L7 ELB.

 ## Load Balancer Annotations